Do you have a bad habit when presenting

-When it comes to presenting, bad habits may appear to serve a purpose in subconsciously redirecting some of our anxiety, but they don’t fix the problem.
+When it comes to presenting, a bad habit may appear to serve a purpose in subconsciously redirecting some of our anxiety.

-All they really serve to do is to put us on ‘autopilot’ and ensure we stay there.
-Bad habits restrict us by ensuring that we react instinctively rather than mindfully.
+A bad habit will restrict us by ensuring that we react instinctively rather than mindfully.
 It’s not good enough to simply know that we speak too fast, pace up and down or read our slides.
-If we know and continue to do it that makes us mindless rather than mindful.
+If we know and continue to do it, that makes us mindless rather than mindful.

 The mindful presenter follows 5 important steps:

-Don’t judge or label yourself, just take the first mindful step of accepting that everyone feels some level of discomfort when presenting or speaking in public; no exceptions.
+Don’t judge or label yourself.
+Take the first mindful step of accepting that everyone feels some level of discomfort when presenting or speaking in public; no exceptions.
 Those feelings don’t make you a bad person or terrible speaker.
 They simply mean you’re alive, normal and that you care.
 Your first task having noticed how you feel is to accept it as normal.

 “There are two types of speakers: Those who get nervous and those who are liars.”
 Mark Twain